jackmaden/philosophybreak/src/pages/articles/epicureanism-defined-philosophy-is-a-form-of-therapy/index.md

 The modern English word ‘epicurean’, meanwhile, has come to mean someone devoted to sensual enjoyment, especially from luxurious food and drink.
 And this is what the word ‘pleasure’ may bring to mind, too: sensory indulgence.

-But this characterization of Epicureanism — that it’s a debaucherous, hedonistic, even debased philosophy — is a grave injustice to Epicurus’s actual teachings.
+But this characterization of Epicureanism — that it’s a debaucherous, even debased philosophy — is a grave injustice to Epicurus’s actual teachings.

 While Epicurus’s philosophy does champion pleasure, it also places different types of pleasure in a strict hierarchy.
 And, for Epicureans, by far and away the most important type of pleasure is _ataraxia_, literally meaning ‘not being troubled’, but usually translated as ‘tranquility’.